Acquisition Aesthetics Level 7 student: Puneet Janjua

 You’ve already completed Stage 1 (e-learning modules), Stage 2 (Foundation Course) and you’re now working to complete Stage 3 (mentoring days), have you enjoyed each of the stages?

 I have enjoyed the stages.
 I have particularly enjoyed the practical days as although some aspects can be challenging it is very relaxed and fun.
-The models are great and extremely patient.
+The model patients are great and extremely patient.

 The online learning obviously is important as it provides the basis of the knowledge required for the practical days.
 The modules are really simple, straightforward and easy to understand.
 There is a sufficient amount of information provided in order to ensure competency without feeling overwhelmed.